abaskin/ESPConfig/README.md

 # ESP Configuration Library

 This is a library for managing configuration settings with support for saving to EEPROM or the file system (LittleFS, SPIFFS, SD) as JSON.
-The ESP_EEPROM library (jwrw/ESP_EEPROM) is used to access the EEPROM.
+On the ESP8266 the ESP_EEPROM library (jwrw/ESP_EEPROM) is used to access the EEPROM.
+On the ESP32 the Preferences library is used.

 ## Using the library